European-Unified-ID/EUID-docs/api/v1/guides/publisher-client-side.md

 ### How will I be notified of user opt-out?

-The [UID2 SDK](../sdks/client-side-identity.md) background token auto-refresh process handles user opt-outs.
-If user opts out, when the UID2 SDK attempts token refresh, it will learn about the optout and will clear the session (including the cookie) and invoke the callback with the `OPTOUT` status.
+The [EUID SDK](../sdks/client-side-identity.md) background token auto-refresh process handles user opt-outs.
+If user opts out, when the EUID SDK attempts token refresh, it will learn about the optout and will clear the session (including the cookie) and invoke the callback with the `OPTOUT` status.

 ### Where should I make token generation calls, from the server or client side?

-UID2 tokens must be generated only on the server side after authentication.
+EUID tokens must be generated only on the server side after authentication.
 In other words, to ensure that the API key used to access the service remains secret, the [POST /token/generate](../endpoints/post-token-generate.md) endpoint must be called only from the server side.

 ### Can I make token refresh calls from the client side?